marco-m/otium/README.md

 (top)>>
 ```

+## Printing the document instead of running

+Invoke the otium procedure with `--doc-only`.

 ## Setting a bag value from the command line

 Sometimes you know beforehand some of the variables that the procedure steps